 Pre-season football has begun, and folks around the country have already gotten a head start on tailgate season.
 For many football fans, the tailgate party is the main event.
-It’s the chance to engage in two excellent manly pastimes—eating meat and drinking—before engaging in a third: yelling at professional athletes.
-By the time the game actually starts, many tailgaters don’t even care who’s winning and who’s losing.
-To make your pre-gaming as successful as possible, we thought we’d introduce a round-up of the best tailgating gear from the past few years for your consideration and enjoyment.
+It’s the chance to engage in two excellent pastimes—eating tasty grub and drinking—before engaging in a third: yelling at professional athletes.
+So, to make your pre-gaming as successful as possible, we thought we’d introduce a round-up of some of the best tailgating gear on the market for your consideration and enjoyment.

 There’s a good chance you’ll be standing for much of the game, so you might as well get your sit on while you can.
 If you’re looking for a comfy chair that can fold down to a very small package, you might check out the Treo Camp Chair from Thermarest.
 This bad boy can support up to 250 pounds, and packs entirely into its own tripod base.

 Prepping your favorite tailgating snacks is easier now than ever with devices like the EZ Prep Table from Kamp-Rite.
 This compact station comes in its own handy travel case and can be setup in less than two minutes.
 Once assembled, it features a sturdy counter-top and an insulated storage cabinet for kitchen utensils and food.

 Great Plates – $17